Last updated on

-- BuddySchool connects all kinds of learners with nearly 30,000 professional tutors.
-Although most members are interested in learning languages, there are many other subjects you can find a tutor for including science, humanities, health, arts, commerce as well as many others.
-When reading tutors’ profiles check their score, schedule and interests to help you decide who to contact.
+- ClassGap connects international learners with over 12,000 professional online tutors for one-on-one tailor-made lessons.
+Although most members are interested in learning languages, there are many other subjects you can find a tutor for including natural sciences, arts, economics, computers, etc. When reading tutors’ profiles check their rating and reviews, schedule and interests to help you decide who to contact.
 Generally, most tutors’ fees are very affordable.
+For German tutors they start at $6 per hour and the average for native-speaking German tutors is between $20 and $30.

 - MyLingoTrip enables German learners from all over the world to find private online tutors at very reasonable prices.
-If you order a 20 session package, you will get private one-on-one lessons on Skype for a fixed price of EUR13 per 60 min with a professional German teacher of your choice.
+If you order a 20 session package, you will get private one-on-one lessons on Skype for a fixed price of EUR13-16 per 60 min (price depending on your language proficiency level) with a professional German teacher of your choice.
 You will know exactly what you are buying because MyLingoTrip offers a free trial for the first session.
 Classes will be tailor-made to your individual needs whether you wish to learn German for business or pleasure.
 User comments and teacher scores will help you choose the right tutor.
 Ideal for students who are not necessarily looking for a native German tutor.